The Hidden Solar Savings Your Electricity Bill Isn’t Showing

 “It’s not worth it.”

-It’s a line you may have heard from friends or family who've invested in a Solar PV System.
-They’ll likely reference their latest electricity bill, which only showed a measly $20 credit in solar savings they received for the solar energy they exported to the grid.
+It’s a line you may have heard from friends or family who have invested in a Solar PV system.
+They will likely reference their latest electricity bill, which only showed a measly $20 credit in solar savings they received for the solar energy they exported to the grid, which has convinced them that their investment in solar wasn’t worth it.

 Your system converts light from the sun into electricity, which can be used to power appliances in your home or exported to the grid when it’s not needed.
 With a solar PV system, you don’t need to worry about switching between your own generated power and power from the grid – this will be done automatically.
 For a more detailed explanation, click here.